Sixers' James Harden Declines Player Option for 2022-23 Season

-James Harden declines $47.4 million player option for 2022-23 originally appeared on NBC Sports Chicago
+Harden declines option, opens door for Sixers to have more flexibility originally appeared on NBC Sports Philadelphia

 James Harden has declined his player option of approximately $47.4 million for the 2022-23 season, a source confirmed Wednesday to NBC Sports Philadelphia.